Skip to content

 • Kotlin 1.8+ - For writing your tests

-• Gradle or Maven - Gradle is recommended and used in all examples
+• Gradle or Maven - We use Gradle in all examples, but Maven works too

 IDE Setup

-If you're using IntelliJ IDEA, install the Kotest plugin for a better testing experience with run buttons and test discovery.
+If you're using IntelliJ IDEA, grab the Kotest plugin.
+It adds run buttons and makes test discovery much smoother.

 Step 1: Add Dependencies